 Lindsey advises clients on export controls, economic and trade sanctions, antiboycott laws, and customs and import laws.
-She has worked with clients in the oil and gas, hydrographic survey, chemicals, aerospace, defense, electronics, manufacturing, and not-for-profit sectors.
+She has worked with clients in the oil and gas, hydrographic survey, medical device, chemicals, aerospace, defense, electronics, manufacturing, and not-for-profit sectors.

 Lindsey regularly assists clients with identifying export licensing requirements; developing export licensing strategies; reviewing technology transfer controls; determining the export jurisdiction and classification of equipment and technology; and responding to government inquiries.
 She has extensive experience in advising clients on compliance with U.S. sanctions, particularly with respect to Russia, Iran, Cuba, and Venezuela.
 Lindsey also has considerable experience in conducting internal investigations and making voluntary disclosures to the Commerce, State, and Treasury Departments.